slott56/slott56.github.io/Pelican/content/blog/2008/05/2008_05_12-parallelism_fetishes_1_equal_sized_partitions.rst

 Yep.
 It's that simple.
-A basic ``count % n`` will assign a number, :emphasis:`k`, :math:`0 \leq k < n` , that can be the partition number.
+A basic ``count % n`` will assign a number, *k*, :math:`0 \leq k < n` , that can be the partition number.
 That is the bottom line: searching among natural keys and other attributes is a waste of time and money.
 Just compute a partition number at load time and be done with it.
 Or you can fetishize about it.